 “We have urgently investigated these findings, including extensive DNA analysis, and can find no evidence.
 Our investigation is ongoing.”

-A spokesperson for the FSA told Meat Management: “The Daily Telegraph has today shared information with us regarding the products they have tested.
+An FSA spokesperson said: “The Daily Telegraph has today shared information with us regarding the products they have tested.
 We are examining this information in relation to the allegations made over the weekend and will take appropriate action as necessary.”